huz4f/huz4f/content/Blogs/Tech.md

 hidesummary: true
 draft:
 ---
-We all know technological advancements have been drastically changing human lives, from extending lifespan to ease of many tasks we now take forgranted.
+We all know technological advancements have been drastically changing human lives, from extending our lifespan to ease of many tasks we now take forgranted.

 So what are these Ramifications of Technology and how has it affected our lives beyond its marvellous breakthroughs?

-### i will be dividing this into 3 parts.
+### Dividing this into 3 parts
 - [Psychological effects](#psychological)
 - [Physical changes](#physical)
 - [Social Adaptation](#social)